Deltares/QGIS-Tim/docs/dev-docs.rst

   distribution

-The Python data ecosystem "GIS-stack" (rasterio, geopandas) does not combine well with QGIS Python interpreter.
-Worse, numba (a JIT compiler) does not seem to run at all within the QGIS at all.

-Trying to install QGIS via conda results in not being able to run Python in QGIS at all.
+The Python data ecosystem "GIS-stack" (rasterio, geopandas) does not combine well with QGIS Python interpreter and, numba (a JIT compiler) does not seem to run at all within the QGIS at all.
+Trying to install QGIS via conda results in not being able to run Python in QGIS at all when I last tried.

 These are likely not small issues, since QGIS and e.g. rasterio may depend on the same libaries (GDAL), but not the same version of it; or perhaps require subtly